 Recommended 40+ poly balls

-One of the best ABS Poly ball in table tennis is
+One of the best ABS Poly balls in table tennis is

 Nowadays, everyone has used 40+ poly balls.
-In every official tournament, players play with 40+ poly ball.
+In every official tournament, players play with 40+ poly balls.
 That’s why in your training sessions, you should also use the same ball to get used to the feeling.

 These balls are consistent spin, round, and less prone to be broken during training.
 STIGA 3 Star 40+ ABS 2nd generation is a big improvement from the 1st generation.
 Each box contains 3 white balls.

 Nittaku premium 3 star is no doubt one of the best 40+ balls on the market.
 This 40+ Premium ball by Nittaku is a huge improvement and by far the most stable and consistent to date.

 In terms of quality, you won’t go wrong with Nittaku poly ball.
 Out of all the plastic balls, it has the best quality control and is the most durable one.
 These are all perfectly round and hard.
-They are more expensive, but it’s worth to pay the extra money because it is more durable.
-The cheap ball will break 3 times more often than good 3 stars poly ball.
+They are more expensive, but it’s worth paying the extra money because it is more durable.
+The cheap ball will break 3 times more often than a good 3 stars poly ball.

 Adapt to the new trends

 There are 3 things here.
 You should understand this trending and improve your style.

 1st, the ball will bounce higher, so the player does not care much about the spin of the ball.
-Player now can hit it very soon.
-They can’t do easily on the old ball, because of the old ball bounce really fast, and spin-dependent.
+The player now can hit it very soon.
+They can’t do easily on the old ball, because the old ball bounce really fast, and is spin-dependent.
 Bounce lower if the ball has topspin, and bounce higher if the ball has underspin.
-That means it’s much harder to play close the table, with the old ball.
+That means it’s much harder to play close to the table, with the old ball.
 But now, it is easier with the new ball.

 Slower ball & less spin